woocommerce/qit-documentation/docs/intro.md

 <TestTypes />

-### Coming soon: Local Test Environment and Compatibility Tests

-We are working on adding more features to the toolkit, including:

-- Upload your custom E2E tests to QIT
-- Spin up a local test environment with a single command
-- Run your E2E tests with other extensions active in the same site, to test that your plugin continues to work as expected with other extensions installed in the same site
-- Run the E2E tests of other extensions with your plugin active to test your changes don't break other extensions
-- Install plugins from both Woo.com Marketplace or the WordPress.org Plugin Repository
-- Configure various parameters of the test environment with config files or arguments

-## QIT and Woo.com Marketplace
+## QIT and the Woo.com Marketplace
-Partner Developers at Woo.com can use the Quality Insights Toolkit (QIT) to test extensions for the marketplace.
-This includes running tests on local development builds or as part of CI workflows.
+QIT automatically runs tests for every new release on the Woo Marketplace.
+Additionally, Partner Developers can run tests on-demand using our CLI tool.

 ## Can I use QIT if I'm not a Developer on Woo.com?
 While the full QIT is exclusive to Woo.com Partner Developers, non-partners can use the local test environment.
 Full access is planned for the public in the future.

 ## Ways to Use QIT
-QIT automatically runs tests for new Woo Marketplace extension versions.
-Additionally, developers can manually run tests using:
 - **CLI**: For running and viewing tests, including development builds.
 [Getting Started with CLI](cli/01-installation.md).
 - **Dashboard**: UI-based test runner and results viewer in your Woo.com dashboard.
 [Dashboard Guide](woo-com/getting-started).
 - **GitHub Workflows**: To integrate QIT tests in GitHub development workflows.
 [Setting Up Workflows](cli/05-github-workflows.md).